December 23, 2020

 Dogs allowed: No

 There are only two tide falls in the Golden State: McWay Falls and Alamere Falls, and you can see the former by trekking the McWay Falls Trail.
-This path to the famed waterfall is one of the best hikes near Monterey.
-Who wouldn’t want to feast their eyes on such a magnificent natural wonder?
-The short and easy trail guides you to the breathtaking sight—different hues of blue vibrantly explode before your eyes.
-As the 80-foot-tall waterfall drops straight into the ocean, this can’t-miss Central Coast spot rejuvenates your body and soul.
+This path to the famed waterfall is one of the best hiking trails in Monterey.
+Who wouldn’t want to feast their eyes on one of the most breathtaking waterfalls in California?
+The short and easy trail guides you to the breathtaking sight — different hues of blue vibrantly explode before your eyes.
+As the 80-foot-tall waterfall drops straight into the ocean, this can’t-miss Central Coast spot rejuvenates your mind, body, and soul.

 Point Lobos Loop Trail